Tiberiu12/myFirstGame/README.md

 # SPACE WARS
-Basic game where you have to destroy the enemies in order to increase your score as much as possible!
+Basic game where you have to destroy the enemies in order to increase your score as much as possible!!